🎉 Looking for TypeScript support? Mem0 has you covered! Check out an example here.

 Search using custom filters

 Our advanced search allows you to set custom search filters.
-You can filter by user_id, agent_id, app_id, date, and more.
+You can filter by user_id, agent_id, app_id, run_id, created_at, updated_at, categories, and text.
+The filters support logical operators (AND, OR) and comparison operators (in, gte, lte, gt, lt, ne, contains, icontains).
+For more details, see V2 Search Memories.

 Here you need to define version as v2 in the search method.